sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   + David Corfield.
 [Good mathematics as good narrative](https://www.youtube.com/watch?v=ijQ5cDL67-0&ab_channel=BrendanLarvor)

+Also, there are a lot of interesting articles on logic, philosophy and foundations of mathematics by [John Bell](https://publish.uwo.ca/~jbell/).
+John was my former mentor.

 <!--

 For more serious (and mixed) introductory resources here are some selected papers to get an introduction to some of the most interesting and variegated issues in the philosophy of mathematics: